wonderbeyond/flask-qargs/README.md

 Flask-QArgs
 ===========

-Flask Query Args Parser, using view decorators.
+Flask Query Arguments Parser, as your view decorators.

 ---